mainwp/mainwp.dev/guides/index.md

 These guides are intended for developers who want to:

-- Create custom extensions for MainWP (standalone add-ons)
+- Create custom add-ons for MainWP (both standalone extensions and third-party integrations)
-- Build integrations with third-party services or plugins
 - Customize MainWP functionality for specific needs
 - Understand the MainWP architecture and development patterns